Are you wondering if attending a bootcamp will lead to a high paying job? Consider these fun facts:

 - Burning Glass reports that jobs requiring coding skills pay an average of $22,000 per year more than jobs that don’t.

 - The average starting salary for our graduates is $48K.
 This is comparable to an $91K salary in San Francisco, as you can see using this Cost of Living Calculator.
 After only a few years of experience, the salary can move up to $60-$90K.

 - The unemployment rate for software developers is only 1.9%.

 - In New Mexico, 12.5% of jobs are STEM or STEM-related as defined by the NM Department of Workforce Solutions.
 STEM and STEM-related jobs in the state are expected to grow 10.3% between 2014 and 2024, compared to 7.3% for all other jobs.
 The median wage for STEM workers in NM is $73,200, compared to $37,725 for non-STEM or STEM-related jobs, as of 2016.

 - The current success rate for desired career outcome for our Deep Dive graduates is 80%.

 - For those who desire a flexible schedule, software development can be a great choice.
 You can do freelance work or contract projects while working from home or elsewhere, with the option of setting your own hours.

 Deep Dive Coding is unique in our extensive professional development model.
-We have a Career Coach dedicated to our coding bootcamp students who will work with you to meet your career goals.
+We have full-time staff dedicated to our coding bootcamp students who will work with you to meet your career goals.
 In the end, it’s up to you to persuade an employer to hire you, and career outcomes aren’t guaranteed, but there are keys to success.
 Successful students always show up on time, are present, work hard, and collaborate as a great teammate.
 In the tech industry having great soft skills are just as important as the hard skills.
 This is why we make professional development part of your final grade.

 Your professional development will include: